-In today’s episode, Ryan hosts the show along with Allison as they talk about juggling family life and being a physician.
-Being still new in the parenting game and working as physicians, Ryan and Allison share their thoughts, their struggles, and experiences in each phase of their medical path.
+In today’s episode, we talk about juggling family life and being a physician.
+Being new in the parenting game while working as physicians, my wife Allison and I share our thoughts, struggles, and experiences in each phase of our medical paths.

-It all boils down to doing the things that you love, choosing the lifestyle style that you want, and finding that balance between family and school/career to make it all work out.
+Can you maintain a good family life in premed, medical school, residency, and beyond?
+Yes, it’s doable.
+It all boils down to doing the things you love, choosing the lifestyle style you want, and finding that balance between family and school/career to make it all work out.